Compute Server Etiquette

-Thayer School's Compute Servers are provided as a service to all Thayer users for their high-performance computing needs.
+The Compute Servers are provided as a service to all Thayer and Computer Science users for their high-performance computing and class needs.
 Currently, there is no scheduling system for these compute servers - all scheduling is ad hoc.
 This means that you can simply log into a machine and run a job.
 However, if you have a large-scale computation to do, please keep in mind the potential needs of others.
 With that in mind, here are a few rules to follow regarding use of our Compute Servers:

 Try to run jobs on an under-utilized machine